-The news for people into film and TV production is that the grandly-named European Audiovisual Observatory has released its annual review of public funding sources for film and television in Europe.
+The news for people into film and TV production is that the grandly-named European Audiovisual Observatory has released its annual review of public funding sources for audiovisuals in Europe.
 The Observatory collects, analyses and publishes information on public funding for the film and television industry in Europe.
 It has been working since 1993 and has hosted a number of major conferences at the Cannes Film Festival including Film and TV falling in love again.

 Public funding has been an important resource for producers for some time.
 Public bodies in Europe have paid particular attention to the sector since it came into existence.
 Public intervention was made necessary by the domination of the international film market by the Hollywood giants since the end of the First World War, as well as by the economic weakness of national film industries and the political and cultural issues associated with the production and distribution of images.